juiyangchang/CarND-Term1-Traffic-Sign/README.md

 ##### Data Augmentation

 While our training set data is of moderate size, chances are that we can still be short of data when we try going deep.
-As can be seen from previous plots, real world images can be taken from different standing points, viewing angles and during a different day time or weather.
-In the following, I desribe how I use the `ImageDataGenerator` API provided by [keras](https://keras.io/preprocessing/image/) to perform random linear transformations (shifting, rotating, and shearing) to the training images.
-In addtion, I also follow the PCA proecdure described in the [AlexNet paper](https://www.cs.toronto.edu/~kriz/imagenet_classification_with_deep_convolutional.pdf) to purturb image intensities in RGB channel.
+As can be seen from the plot of examples of the training cases, real world images can be taken from different standing points, viewing angles and during a different day time or weather.
+In the following, I describe how I use the `ImageDataGenerator` API provided by [keras](https://keras.io/preprocessing/image/) to perform random linear transformations (shifting, rotating, and shearing) to the training images.
+In addition, I also follow the PCA procedure described in the [AlexNet paper](https://www.cs.toronto.edu/~kriz/imagenet_classification_with_deep_convolutional.pdf) to perturb image intensities in RGB channel.

 ##### *Linear Transformation with keras.preprocessing.image.ImageDataGenerator*